 There’s a certain beauty to that, since Antarctica has been an object of fascination for explorers, countries, and heads of state for centuries.
 The number of early pioneers who eviscerated themselves on the barren ice is mind-boggling.
-During summer, Antarctica is home to nearly constant daylight while in the polar winter, darkness blankets the continent ‘round the clock.
+During the Austral summer (seasons are reversed from those in North America), Antarctica is home to nearly constant daylight while in the polar winter, darkness blankets the continent ‘round the clock.

 Much of Antarctica is named after some of the most famous explorers to ever visit, including Ross Island (James Clark Ross), McMurdo Sound (Lt.
 Archibald McMurdo), and Francis Rawdon Moira Crozier.
 Cape Crozier would immortalize the sailor along with his death in the high Arctic as part of Sir John Franklin’s ill-fated Northwest Passage quest.

 Antarctica is also a land of unimaginable beauty, countered with harsh extremes.
 Wintering at Cape Adare in 1900, Carsten Borchgrevink reported that the winds across this penguin-coated cape were so strong they literally picked pebbles off the beach and hurled them at the party’s hut, parts of which still stand today, ready to greet visitors willing to make the trek across the Ross Sea.